CZ-NIC/knot-resolver/modules/README.rst

 Supported languages
 ===================

-Currently modules written in C and Lua are supported.
+Currently modules written in C and LuaJIT are supported.
-There is also a rudimentary support for writing modules in Go |---|
-(1) the library has no native Go bindings, library is accessible using CGO_, (2) gc doesn't support building shared libraries, GCCGO_ is required, (3) no coroutines and no garbage collecting thread, as the Go code is called from C threads.
+There is also a support for writing modules in Go 1.5+ |---| the library has no native Go bindings, library is accessible using CGO_.

 The anatomy of an extension
 ===========================